-introduced by third parties or intermediaries.
-Adequate steps are not taken by insurance companies to ensure that copies of identification data and other relevant documentation relating to CDD requirements will be made available from the third party upon request without delay. • Financial institutions should be required to take adequate steps to satisfy themselves that copies of identification data and other relevant documentation relating to CDD requirements will be made available from the third party upon request without delay.
-Section 17 (a) provides for the reliance on intermediaries and third parties to perform and undertake aspects of Customer Due Diligence.
-Gaps closed Financial institutions do not implement procedures to satisfy themselves that third parties are regulated and supervised. • Financial institutions should be obligated to satisfy themselves that the third party is regulated and supervised in accordance with Recommendation 23, 24 and 29 and has measures in place to comply with the CDD requirements set out in Recommendations 5 and 10. • The competent authority for dealing with AML/CTF matters should circulate to all financial institutions lists e.g. OFAC, UN.
-The financial institutions should be required to incorporate into their CDD the use of assessments / reviews concerning AML/ CFT which are published by international / regional organisations.
-10.Record keeping NC No requirement to maintain records of domestic and international transactions for at least five years whether or not the relationship has been terminated No requirement to maintain identification data, account files and • The MLPA should be strengthened to provide that the records to be kept are both domestic and international and also that such records must be sufficient to permit reconstruction of individual transactions so as to provide, if necessary, evidence for prosecution of criminal activity.
-The MLPA No. 8 of 2010 contains a provision under section 16(1) to establish and maintain transaction recorded for both domestic and international transactions for a period of 7 years after the completion of the transaction record.
+introduced by third parties or intermediaries.Adequate steps are not taken by insurance companies to ensure that copies of identification data and other relevant documentation relating to CDD requirements will be made available from the third party upon request without delay. nancial institutions quired to take adequisify themselves that entification data and of cumentation relating quirements will be mom the third party of thout delay. uate steps to at copies of other relevant g to CDD ade available Section 17 (a) provides for the reliance on intermediaries and third parties to perform and undertake aspects of Customer Due Diligence.
+Financial institutions do not implement procedures to satisfy themselves that third parties are regulated and supervised. nancial institutions ligated to satisfy the e third party is re pervised in accor ecommendation 23, 24 s measures in place to e CDD requirements ecommendations 5 and emselves that egulated and cdance with 4 and 29 and o comply with s set out in the competent authorit th AML/CTF mat reculate to all financia ts e.g. OFAC, UN. ' stitutions should be corporate into their CI sessments / reviews ML/ CFT which are ternational / regional of tters should al institutions The financial required to DD the use of s concerning published by 10.Record keeping NC No requirement to maintain records of domestic and international transactions for at least five years whether or not the relationship has been terminated No requirement to maintain identification data, account files and the MLPA should be strong ovide that the records the domestic and inter- so that such record fficient to permit record dividual transactions ovide, if necessary, ossecution of criminal to be kept are rnational and ds must be onstruction of s so as to evidence for The MLPA No. 8 of 2010 contains a provision under section 16(1) to establish and maintain transaction recorded for both domestic and international transactions for a period of 7 years after the completion of the transaction record.